Scientists reveal that a newly discovered, roughly Earth-sized planet orbiting our nearest neighboring star might be habitable.

 Just over four light-years from the Solar System lies a red dwarf star that has been named Proxima Centauri as it is the closest star to Earth apart from the Sun.
 This cool star in the constellation of Centaurus is too faint to be seen with the unaided eye and lies near to the much brighter pair of stars known as Alpha Centauri AB.

-During the first half of 2016 Proxima Centauri was regularly observed with the HARPS spectrograph on the ESO 3.6-metre telescope at La Silla in Chile and simultaneously monitored by other telescopes around the world.
-This was the Pale Red Dot campaign, in which a team of astronomers led by Guillem Anglada-Escudé, from Queen Mary University of London, was looking for the tiny back and forth wobble of the star that would be caused by the gravitational pull of a possible orbiting planet.
+During the first half of 2016, Proxima Centauri was regularly observed with the HARPS spectrograph on the ESO 3.6-meter (12-foot) telescope at La Silla in Chile and simultaneously monitored by other telescopes around the world.
+This was the Pale Red Dot campaign, in which a team of astronomers led by Guillem Anglada-Escudé, from Queen Mary University of London, was looking for the tiny back-and-forth wobble of the star that would be caused by the gravitational pull of a possible orbiting planet.

 As this was a topic with very wide public interest, the progress of the campaign between mid-January and April 2016 was shared publicly as it happened on the Pale Red Dot website and via social media.
 The reports were accompanied by numerous outreach articles written by specialists around the world.

 Guillem Anglada-Escudé explains the background to this unique search: “The first hints of a possible planet were spotted back in 2013, but the detection was not convincing.
 Since then we have worked hard to get further observations off the ground with help from ESO and others.
 The recent Pale Red Dot campaign has been about two years in the planning.”